kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 - passing it in the HTTP header using the **basic auth** authentication scheme.``Authorization: Basic eW91ckFQSUtleUhlcmU6`

-Example of passing the authentication key in the HTTPS header:

 ## The Five API Query  Parameters

 The API supports five query parameters, of which `search` is the basic building block:

-- `search`: Used to specify Which fields to search for what.
+- `search`: used to specify Which fields to search for what.

-- `sort`: Sort the results of the search by the specified field in ascending or descending order using the `:asc` or `:desc`.
+- `sort`: sort the results of the search by the specified field in ascending or descending order using the `:asc` or `:desc`.

-- `count`: Counts unique values of a certain field, for all the records that matched the search parameter.
+- `count`: counts unique values of a certain field, for all the records that matched the search parameter.
 By default, the 1000 most frequent values are returned.

-- `limit`: Return up to this number of records that match the search parameter.
+- `limit`: return up to this number of records that match the search parameter.
 The largest allowed value for the limit parameter is 1000.

-- `skip`:  Used it in combination with `limit` to paginate results.
+- `skip`:  used it in combination with `limit` to paginate results.
 It skip this number of records that match the search parameter.
 The largest allowed value for the skip parameter is 25000.

 ### Search Options